Mr-Mayhem/Read-TSL1402R-Optical-Sensor-using-Teensy-3.x/README.md

 Exposure time:
 You can set the exposure time by adjusting a delayMicroseconds() in the code.
-Note that if you see the middle and far right sensor pixels lower than the rest, you may be saturating the sensor with too much exposure time, and should turn it down.
+Note that if you see the middle and far right sensor pixels lower than the rest, you may be saturating the sensor with too much exposure time, and should try turning it down.
 I find 500 to 750 milliseconds ok on the Teensy 3.6.
 If doing shadow casting from an led, you might turn it down even further.
 See the datasheet for recommended upper and lower exposure limits.

 ===============================================================================================================================
 General Notes: